 On their tour of Austria, the St. John’s Boys’ Choir from Minnesota visited the mountain village of Bad Ischl, east of Salzburg.
 They performed at the church Evangelische Bad Ischl with a local school choir that performed in traditional Austrian clothing.

 The Concordia Choir finished their performance tour of Italy with an exchange concert.
-Their Director of Choral Activities, Dr. Michael Cullton, said, “Our final concert was a shared program with Coro Musicanova and their conductor Fabrizio Barchi.
+Their Director of Choral Activities, Dr. Michael Culloton, said, “Our final concert was a shared program with Coro Musicanova and their conductor Fabrizio Barchi.
 It was the most special way that we could have ended the trip!
-Their singing was exquisite, and our collaborative performance of Monetverdi’s Cantate Domino was spectacular.
+Their singing was exquisite, and our collaborative performance of Monteverdi’s Cantate Domino was spectacular.
 Following the concert the choir serenaded us at the bus with Billy Joel’s piece called And So It Goes, so we followed suit and sang Bernstein’s Somewhere from West Side Story for them.
 A very moving experience, and one that we will treasure forever.”

 In Vienna, the Cantabile Youth Singers performed with the Canta Diem Choir at the Jesuitenkirche.
 They got a tour of their venue by the parish organist, who also performed with them.
 Every Sunday, the church hosts a choral performance at 6:20 PM just to have the perfect light of the sunset.
 Only the locals would know that’s the best time for a performance.
 These tidbits of knowledge only scratch the surface of what you can learn from these cultural immersion experiences.